Biology is a fascinating field to study and even attain a career in.

 Environmental scientists, also identified as environmental engineers, utilize the principles of biology, chemistry, and engineering to locate and develop solutions to common environmental issues.
 These include recycling, public health, air pollution control, waste disposal and water.

 Many of these experts will also work with public policy makers to devise plans that address common issues.
 They will further partner with businesses to ensure they either follow government regulations or improve their own practices.

 Quality control is of the utmost importance for companies in most industries, including food and pharmaceuticals.
 Now more than ever, quality control technicians are in immense demand — and it is only ballooning as the economy becomes more globalized.

 So, this is your opportunity to put many of your biology skills to real-life situations by aiding businesses to test the effectiveness, purity, and quality of their products.
 You can also find these jobs in the public sector, too.

 In addition to establishing lab equipment and maintaining the technology used in daily operations, agricultural technicians are tasked with collecting samples from crops and animals.
 They also prepare samples for data recording and assist scientists in conducting experiments.

 This position gives you the best of both worlds: working directly with nature and using your craft.

 Hydrologists will primarily work with water, but their daily tasks are essential to ensuring that the water we consume is safe.
-Hydrologists will measure the properties of bodies of water, collect water samples, test for specific properties and analyse data to determine if there is pollution, drought or erosion.
+They will measure the properties of bodies of water, collect water samples, test for specific properties, and analyze data to determine if there is pollution, drought or erosion.

-Physician assistants will work with licensed physicians.
-Under their supervision, physician assistants will assess, diagnose and treat patients.
-Moreover, they will treat small wounds, interpret medical tests and prepare casts.
+Physician assistants work with licensed physicians.
+Under their supervision, physician assistants will assess, diagnose, and treat patients.
+Moreover, they will treat small wounds, interpret medical tests, and prepare casts.